 4. Winnipeg Jets

 5. Minnesota Wild

 7. Chicago Blackhawks (Ouch!
 Yes, I'm a Blackhawks fan.)

 This is bad.
 Very bad.
 Try using OL (since this is an example of a ordered list) and LI tags instead of P tags and typed numbers and then use CSS to style the list to your taste.

 - Winnipeg Jets

 - Nashville Predators

-- Chicago Blackhawks (Sixth place still hurts even with compliant code.)
+- Chicago Blackhawks (Last place hurts even with compliant code.)